-With AV, security, and home automation systems all running over IP networks, professional installers have a tremendous opportunity to grow their businesses by offering networking solutions.
+With AV, security, and home automation systems all running over IP networks, professional installers have a tremendous opportunity to grow their businesses by offering wired and wireless networking solutions.
 While installing an IP network can be a daunting task for the uninitiated, by understanding the purpose and function of a few key components—as well as what to look for when selecting those components—a professional installer can easily learn to deliver reliable and powerful IP networking solutions.
 With this in mind, as a professional installer, the primary components with which you should become familiar are as follows:

 - Modem: Converts the incoming signal from an internet service provider (ISP) to IP traffic.
 Depending on the type of connection, the modem may be for cable, DSL, fiber, or even satellite.